JohnnyBackus/reading-notes/prompt-engineering.md

 **This was ChatGPT's response:**

 >*In Medicare guidelines, the key distinction between "observation" and "inpatient" status for a hospital patient lies in the level of care and duration of the hospital stay.
 "Observation" status is typically for patients undergoing short-term assessment and treatment, often lasting less than 24 hours, while "inpatient" status designates a longer and more intensive hospital stay, typically requiring at least two midnights in the hospital.
 The choice between these statuses can significantly impact Medicare coverage and cost-sharing for beneficiaries, as inpatient care generally provides broader coverage, including skilled nursing facility services, whereas observation status may result in higher out-of-pocket costs for certain services.*

+**My evaluation of ChatGPT's explanation:**

+*This was pretty spot on.
+There are some exceptions to these guidelines, but for a one paragraph summary, it was excellent.
+It even described some of the financial/service ramifications on the patient without prompting.*